 - What causes angina?

 - What is the difference between angina and a heart attack?

 - How is angina diagnosed?

 - What happens if I am diagnosed with angina?

 - Angina is usually described as chest pain or discomfort, like indigestion.
 This may be felt as an unpleasant feeling, tightness, pressure or weight on your chest and sometimes a feeling of breathlessness.

-- It usually only lasts a few minutes and can be relieved by rest and/or medication (see angina action plan).
+- It usually only lasts a few minutes and can be relieved by rest and/or medicine (see angina action plan).

 - If your angina is not relieved after rest and 2 doses of your medication 5 minutes apart, after another 5 minutes call 111 and ask for an ambulance immediately.

 - With medicines and a heart-healthy lifestyle, it’s usually possible to reduce the risk of more serious problems.

 - In some cases, surgery or angioplasty, a procedure to widen narrowed or blocked arteries, may also be recommended.